pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### UI Mode

 There is an on screen ui that can be used to control different parts of the watch app, this ui can be hidden or entirely disabled.
+Note: There is a limitation on garmin that datafields can only receive tap events see [input-handling](https://developer.garmin.com/connect-iq/core-topics/input-handling/), this also means I cannot handle any physical button presses.
+All of the settings should be configurable from the companion app without using the onscreen ui.

 Show On Top - Show the ui and the current state of everything its controlling
 Hidden - Still responds to touch but does not display the current state